-At our private school in Beirut, we run the English-language, International Baccalaureate Primary Years Program (IB-PYP).
+At our private school in Beirut, we run the English-language, International Baccalaureate Primary Years Program or IB-PYP (candidate school).
 In addition to English language instruction, we are also the first in Lebanon to implement this world-renown curriculum in the French language.
 More on our French elementary school can be read here.

 The Primary Years Program begins in the Nursery (age 3), and continues onward until Grade 5.
 Afterwards, our students seamlessly transition to our American middle school and high school programs – all at one campus.
 You can read more about our programming for later years here.